 And it was from that vexed area that a man emerged whom history has denounced as being second only to Judas as the greatest threat to the integrity of early Christianity, and whose life and works were deemed nothing short of utterly disgusting, bestial and satanic.
 But did this, of all men, actually hold the key, not only to the survival of the goddess in Judaism, but also to Jesus and Mary Magdalene's own secret agenda?

 For the first time in print the full - and at times shocking - implications of the presence of the goddess in Christianity are presented - because there has never been a better time to do so.

 With careful reference to the latest historical and archaeological discoveries, Lynn and Clive present a painstakingly assembled jigsaw.
 The central image that emerges is of a great divine female figure, finally and lovingly restored to her central position in two great religions.
 She is holding out her arms to the millions of Judaic and Christian worshippers who, in our confused and turbulent 21st-century world, need to acknowledge and cherish her in their lives more than ever.

-When God Had a Wife is published by Bear & Co. and is available in paperback and e-book.
-An audiobook edition is currently in production.
+When God Had a Wife is published by Bear & Co. and is available in paperback, Kindle and audiobook editions.